andrewtarzia/andrewtarzia.github.io/_posts/2022-03-19-aligner-post.md

 ![CC3 alignment](/assets/alignment_example.png)

 The `Aligner` `Optimizer` is implemented in [`stko`](https://github.com/JelfsMaterialsGroup/stko) and is now in the latest `pip` version.
 Additionally, two new RMSD calculators were added.
-The interface is quite simple:
+The interface is as follows:

 ![code example](/assets/alignment_example_2.png)